flikkr/USB-e-Tour-app/README.md

 	- TransitNode:	Nodes that are not rooms used to traverse the graph.
 	- RoomNode:	Nodes that represent rooms the user is navigating to and from.

+Contains information regarding objects that form a graph.

 *   /com.example.usb/map/mapelems/

-Contains information about rooms, floors and building.

 	- Building:	Used to represent a building as a whole, contains all floors and rooms as well as objects from graphelems.
 	- Floor:	Holds a reference of all rooms on that floor.
 	- Room:		Holds information regarding a given room.

+Contains information about rooms, floors and building.

 *   /com.example.usb/map/other/